Christopher Culbreath

 Liquid Crystals

-Specific topics: Nematic Anchoring Strength · Pancharatnam Phase Devices · Photo Alignment · Defect Loops · Interference Metrology · Director Simulation · Surface Defect Stuctures
+Specific topics: Nematic Anchoring Strength · Pancharatnam Phase Devices · Photoalignment · Defect Loops · Interference Metrology · Director Simulation · Surface Defect Structures

 Shape Memory Alloys